 Footwear with an ESD label avoid electrostatic charging and are able to conduct away controlled static electricity from the body.
 This will avoid damages to, for example, sensitive electronic components.

-Excellent traction with slip resistant soles.
-Approved by both SRA (tested with soap on ceramics) and SRB (tested with oil on steel), which automatically achieves the best standard for slip-resistant soles, SRC.
+Excellent traction with ultra slip resistant soles.
+Approved by both SRA (tested with soap on ceramics) and SRB (tested with glycerol on steel), which automatically achieves the best standard for slip-resistant soles, SRC.